The wise will value their life in Jordan and will wish it all that it wishes for itself.

 The religion of most Jordanians is Islam.
 Each small district has its mosque and the day for all within hearing distance is punctuated by the calls to prayer.
 A sense of God and religion is more obvious here than in Europe.
 The holy month of Ramadan sees 95% of the population fast from sunrise to sunset.
 Lorry drivers out on the desert highway will park their vehicles, kneel on their prayer mats, face Mecca and make their devotions at the appointed times.
 Hotel bell-boys will find a quiet corner of the hotel garden and do the same.
 Everyday speech is laden with “Thanks be to God” and “ If God wills.”

 It is, however, a country of great religious tolerance.
 5% of the population are Christian and their churches are as prominent and beautifully built as the mosques.
-The information page of the Jordan Times has approximately 20 listings of service times for the various denominations.
-These vary from the Islamic services and Greek Orthodox and Roman Catholic services to Baptist and Anglican churches.
+Religous services for different dominations vary from Islamic, Greek Orthodox or Roman Catholic to those found at Baptist and Anglican churches.

 Most ex-pats have health insurance provided by their employers.
 This, of course, is a passport to the best healthcare that Jordan can offer.
 Many doctors have been trained in Europe, America or Russia and the profession is one that many young Jordanian aspire to.
 There are fees for most health care but these are proportional to the average income and low.
 Appointments and treatment are much more quickly available in Jordan, thereby somewhat reducing the need for private cover.

 The capital abounds with new hospitals as medical tourism is a booming and lucrative market especially for visiting Gulf workers, escaping summer in their work bases.
-Around each of these facilities, one finds a multitude of medical labs and doctor’s offices each displaying huge signs indicating their many and varied expertise.
+Around each of these facilities, there are often a multitude of medical labs and doctor’s offices, each displaying huge signs indicating their many and varied expertise.